About the River

 historical and recent development pressures.
 The more remote reaches of

-river, such as the Upper Clutha Mata-Au, retain an impressive
+the river, such as the Upper Clutha Mata-Au, retain an impressive

 wilderness quality which may soon be lost if the river

-not better protected.
+corridor is not better protected.
 In 2003, Pioneer Rafting Guide Lewis

 "Finn", initiated a project to create New Zealand's largest river